Ruthybird Campbell Marmelstein

 [Photograph by Eileen "Lezbean" Levy]

-Williamson with water-color portrait and an admiring Ruthybird at
+Willson Henderson with his water-color portrait and an admiring Ruthybird at

 Chelsea Art Show